On this three-day adventure, explore local history, hidden gems, and iconic landmarks of Napa Valley’s northernmost town, Calistoga.

 The town’s name comes from Brannan’s tipsy wine-fueled quip that he would make this the Saratoga of California, which came out as the “Calistoga of Sarafornia” (we've all been there).

 Walk just up the road to the trailhead at Oat Hill Mine Trail.
 The hike follows 8.3 miles of an old stagecoach route between Calistoga and Pope Valley (where quicksilver and cinnabar were mined in the late 1800s and early 1900s) and offers expansive views of the valley floor.
-Hike up to the bench for a panoramic valley view that makes for the perfect Instagram shot.
+For a short hike, take the trail up to the bench for a panoramic valley view that makes for the perfect photo opp.
 Be sure to pack plenty of water because it can get hot in the summer months.

 Book an afternoon tasting on the relaxing back patio at Frank Family Vineyards.
 You’ll have the opportunity to taste both sparkling and still small-production bottles that aren’t available anywhere outside the tasting room, and you’ll feel like part of the family by the end of the experience.